nrgapple/historic-country-borders-app/REDIS_SETUP.md

 # Redis Setup for AI Response Caching

-This app uses **Vercel KV** (Redis) to cache AI responses, improving performance and reducing API calls to Google Gemini.
+This app uses **Redis** to cache AI responses, improving performance and reducing API calls to Google Gemini.

 ## Benefits of Redis Caching